 Candidates should choose 2 of the following areas to be assessed in:

-Those offering ‘academic’ as one of their chosen areas are expected to be academically placed in the top quarter of the their current year group.
+Those offering ‘academic’ as one of their chosen areas are expected to be academically placed in the top quarter of their current year group.
 They will take additional tests in Maths and English.
 They will be assessed on national curriculum, age appropriate material.

 Art and Design:

 An art scholar is a pupil who demonstrates a natural talent and flair within art.
-They must also be extremely hard working and willing to come to the art room to work on creative projects willingly in their free time.
+They must also be hard working and willing to come to the art room to work on creative projects in their free time.
 They should bring a folder of artwork to show on the day of the scholarship interview.
 This may include 3D which has been produced in design technology, that shows off their skill, commitment, enthusiasm and creative thinking.
 Scholarship candidates will be given a still life to draw on the day of the art scholarship and they must show that they can observe detail, shape, tone and texture using graphite pencil.